2 Project governance

 The buffer is a single account held in the UK Land Carbon Registry and managed by Scottish Forestry.
 It contains the contributions from all verified projects.

-For avoidance of doubt, the following would not be covered and losses would be borne by the project:
+For avoidance of doubt, the following would not be covered by the buffer.
+These losses are borne by the project:

 - Pending Issuance Units